 The solution to this problem is quite simple.

 Don’t work in retirement.

 If you don’t have enough money to live off of your assets in retirement, then continue to work full-time until you do.
 Don’t know how much money you need to get to that point?
-Contact me for a complimentary 30 minute discussion or check out the Winning With Money course.
+Check out myFinancialAnswers.

 Furthermore, by working in retirement for the money, you’re delaying your actual retirement by many more years.
 Let’s say that by working full-time, you could retire in another 5 years or by working part-time, you could truly retire in 10 years.
 In either case, mentally, you’ll be working at least five years, but if you continue to work part-time, you’re going to be mentally committed to your job for another ten years.
 You’ll be delaying your happiness by another five years.

 If you do have enough money to live off of in retirement and want to keep your mind stimulated, then find hobbies that you enjoy and which provide some mental challenge, but not an extensive challenge.
 You’ll be happier with moderate mental stimulation than with overly onerous and taxing mental challenges.